Luke-Tomasello/Mango-Adaptive-Cryptographic-System/README.md

-# Mango — Adaptive Cryptographic Workbench
+# Mango — Adaptive Cryptographic Library & Workbench

 > ⚡ Significantly faster than AES on structured and synthetic data
 > ✅ Passes all 9/9 cryptographic metrics
 > 🔄 Fully reversible — optimized for structured, random, and real-world data

+**Mango is a drop-in cryptographic library** for high-integrity data encryption.
+It provides robust, profile-driven encryption designed for both speed and cryptographic strength.

+The included **Workbench** is an optional companion tool — ideal for profiling, tuning, and experimenting with custom transform sequences.
+Profiles derived in the Workbench can be immediately used within the library with no code changes.

 ## What is Adaptive Cryptography?